RepubblicaTech/PyOS/README.md

-# ALERT: My code has been forked by a user called 15642875149.
-Don't download my code for him, it may have malicious code inside!!
+# SECURITY ALERT: My code has been forked by a user called 15642875149.
+Don't download my code from him, it may have malicious code inside!!

 # PyOS
 A simple Python OS (Still developing)